haemka/meetingremote/README.md

 # meetingremote

 A simple command line remote for common meeting software within the GNOME desktop environment.
+It's only function is to toggle microphone mute and camera.

 Currently supported meeting software:
 - Zoom